Hantavirus infections

 How common are hantavirus infections?

-Hantaviruses are common all over the world.
-The more host animals there are, the more often the disease occurs.
+The number of Hantavirus infections varies from year to year.
+The more host animals there are in a year, the more often the disease occurs.
 If rodents such as bank voles have a good supply of food, they can proliferate.
-Accordingly, the amount of virus-contaminated mouse excrement in the environment also increases, making the hantaviruses spread more rapidly and increasing disease.
-The amount of rainfall per year also plays a role.
-High rainfall leads for example to a “mast year” – a bumper crop of beechnuts or acorns – the following year, which increases the number of animals.
+Accordingly, the amount of virus-contaminated mouse excretions in the environment also increases, making the hantaviruses spread more rapidly and increasing disease.
+The food supply for host animals is influenced, for example, by the volume of rainfall in the previous year.

 How does a hantavirus infection develop?